 These cauliflower bites have a tangy-sweet heat that will leave you wanting more.
 These lemon pepper cauliflower wings are beautiful to look at; but more importantly, are a symphony of sweet and sour in your mouth.

-Oil for pan frying / Spray oil - we recommend an oil with a high smoke point.
-We use canola, avocado or peanut oil.
+- Oil/ Spray oil (for baking) - we recommend an oil with a high smoke point.
+We use olive or avocado.

-Step 1: In bowl add lemon juice, maple syrup, black pepper, liquid aminos, and cornstarch.
-Prepare glaze and set aside.
+Step 2: In a medium bowl prepare glaze.
+Add lemon juice, maple syrup, black pepper, liquid aminos and set aside.

-Step 2: Firstly to create cauliflower nuggets we do not want to cut the cauliflower down the middle.
+Step 4: First to create cauliflower nuggets we do not want to cut the cauliflower down the middle.

 Preparing Battering Station

-Step 3: In a bowl, mix ingredients for wet batter.
+Step 5: In a bowl, mix ingredients for wet batter - flour, cornstarch, baking powder, salt and water.
 Mix until smooth and thick.

 Frying

-Step 8: Add breaded cauliflower to hot oil, careful not to crowd.
+Add breaded cauliflower to hot oil, careful not to crowd.
 (We recommend testing one piece of cauliflower to ensure oil is hot enough.
-To also ensure pieces are not to big, if they are you’re cauliflower will still be extra firm and tough to get a toothpick through)

 How To Store